sjnam/lua-rbtree/README.md

 # rbtree
-Implementation fo red-black tree in lua.
+Implementation of red-black tree in lua.
 The red-black tree code is based on the algorithm described in the "Introduction to Algorithms" by Cormen, Leiserson and Rivest.